Qingtao-Cao/obix/README.md

     git archive --format=tar --prefix=obix-1.0/ 1.0 | gzip >obix-1.0.tar.gz

-TODO: urrently the specfile is looking for a local tarball.
+TODO: currently the specfile is looking for a local tarball.
 Pre-release we need to remove this line and uncomment the link to a tarball on Github.

 # 5. Running oBIX Server